About the site

 The best solution to this problem is to download the picture to your local computer and use the File Upload option to submit the picture.

 Pictures remain on the server for at least 3 months.
-After 3 months, inactive pictures may be removed in order to reclaim disk space as needed.
+After that, inactive pictures may be removed in order to reclaim disk space as needed.

 For some people, this site may appear broken.
 There is no upload window and every link to an analysis shows nothing.
-The only thing you can access is this FAQ.
+Every page says to visit this FAQ.

-If you feel unfairly banned from this site, you can write to .
-Be sure to explain why you believe that your actions (e.g., submitting pornography) was appropriate behavior on a public web service.
-Be sure to identify who you are (name, email address, postal address, phone number -- in case we need to contact you), your network address (you are currently using 184.108.40.206), what content you submitted, and approximately when it was submitted -- otherwise we will not be able to identify which block is associated with you.
+If you feel unfairly banned from this site, you can submit an unban request through the removal request form or by writing to .
+Be sure to explain why you believe that your actions (e.g., submitting pornography, nudity, or sexually explicit content) was appropriate behavior on a public web service.
+Be sure to identify who you are (name, email address, postal address, phone number -- in case we need to contact you), your network address (you are currently using 188.8.131.52), what content you submitted, and approximately when it was submitted -- otherwise we will not be able to identify which block is associated with you.